skimask1690/MBR-Corruptor/README.md

 # 🚨 MBR Corruptor

-> **Warning:** This script is highly destructive.
+> **Warning:** This virus is highly destructive.
 Running it will corrupt the Master Boot Record (MBR) of all connected physical disks and force a Blue Screen of Death (BSOD) on Windows.
 > **Do not use it on any system that holds important data.**

 This project is purely educational, meant for experimentation in controlled environments. **Use at your own risk.**